 A bridge structure would not address the underlying landslip failure which is currently impacting the land to the north of the B4069, as well as providing a health and safety risk to the public and adjacent landowners.
 It is considered necessary to address this risk.

-Whilst it is well established that vegetation can play an important role in slope stability, the relationship is complex and vegetation can both improve, as well as hinder the stability of the slope.
+Whilst it is well established that vegetation can play an important role in slope stability, the relationship is complex and vegetation can both improve and hinder the stability of the slope.
 Given the magnitude of the landslip that has occurred at Lyneham Banks, reintroducing vegetation alone would not be sufficient to improve the stability of the slope to allow the reconstruction, and reopening of the B4069.

 The landslide has resulted in the road being dislodged, broken up and displaced by approximately 25 metres.